DaemD/email-campaign-assistant/README.md

 Email Campaign Bot

+add a config.env file with openai api key

 A smart email campaign generator that helps you create fully-designed HTML email campaigns using AI.
 This bot guides you step-by-step, starting with your product URLs, to generate JSON-based campaign data and a live HTML email template.

 Features